-Since then, I've had lots a great experiences, both personal and professional, up and down the East Coast.
+In the last 25 years, I've had lots a great experiences, both personal and professional, up and down the East Coast.
 I taught high school math for 1 year in Pennsylvania before moving to Vermont, where I taught math and physics at Vermont Technical College for 3 years.
 In 1999, I moved to Chapel Hill and taught math at Northwood High School and the North Carolina School for Science and Mathematics.
 Along the way, I earned my master's degree in mathematics teaching from Rensselaer Polytechnic Institute.
 I also completed my National Board Certification in Secondary Mathematics.
-This is my seventh year teaching math at Woods, and I've loved every minute.
-My teaching schedule will include Math 2, AP Calculus AB, and AP Calculus BC.
+2022-23 will be my ninth year teaching math at Woods.
+My teaching schedule includes Math 3, AP Calculus AB, and AP Calculus BC.
 I am also a senior advisor where I enjoy working with our seniors as they plan for Life After Woods.

 In my spare time, my favorite activities are spending time with my family and playing sports, especially street hockey.
-My daughter, Maya, is a Woods eighth-grader.
+My daughter, Maya, is a Woods sophomore.
 She and I enjoy lots of sports and activities together, including volleyball, rooting for the Carolina Hurricanes, and riding roller coasters at Hersheypark.
 My wife, Stacey, is a medical doctor and researcher.
-She and I recently celebrated our 25th wedding anniversary!
-Our favorite activities are cooking, playing sports, decorating our house and traveling.
+She and I recently celebrated our 30th wedding anniversary!
+Our favorite activities are cooking, playing sports, decorating our house, and traveling.
 My favorite place to travel is Hawaii, but Bald Head Island (on the NC coast) and Italy are also favorites.